EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ## Stability

 I have used both Manjaro and Arch for a while, and have ironically had fewer problems with the stability of the Arch than Manjaro.
-Manjaro would often require coaxing to get packages to install, which seems to defeat the purpose of using Manjaro, a supposedly more user friendly alternative to Arch.
+Manjaro would often require coaxing to get packages to install, which seems to defeat the purpose of using Manjaro, a supposedly more user-friendly alternative to Arch.

 You've probably seen across their resources that Manjaro holds Arch packages behind for two weeks.
 Stability is stated as the reason for this, but that doesn't make much sense.